Willy Favre

 Willy Favre (September 24, 1943 – December 19, 1986) is a Swiss former alpine skier and Olympic medalist.
 He was born in Les Diablerets.
 He received a silver medal in the giant slalom at the 1968 Winter Olympics in Grenoble.
 He also competed at the 1964 Winter Olympics.
+He also received silver medals in the giant slalom at the 1967 World Cup, held in Adelboden, and the 1968 World Cup, held in Grenoble.

+Due to his success at the Winter Olympics, his home village of Les Diablerets renamed a ski run in his honour.
+The run formerly known as 'La Jorasse' was used in the Lausanne 2020 Winter Youth Olympics as a slalom run.
+The run was fittingly renamed as the 'Willy Favre' to reflect his career in the sport.